altoo-ag/akka-kryo-serialization/README.md

 extensions = ["io.altoo.akka.serialization.kryo.KryoSerializationExtension$"]
 ```

-* You need to add a new `kryo` section to the akka.actor part of configuration
+* You need to add a new `altoo.akka.kryo` section to the akka.actor part of configuration

-        kryo  {
+        altoo.akka.kryo  {
             # Possibles values for type are: graph or nograph
             # graph supports serialization of object graphs with shared nodes
             # and cyclic references, but this comes at the expense of a small